lyubogeorgiev/Java-Advanced/Generics/README.md

-Lab 01 - Jar of T
+Lab 01 - L01Jar of T
 -

-Simple Generic class, called Jar.
-Behind the Jar there is a functionality of a stack.
+Simple Generic class, called L01Jar.
+Behind the L01Jar there is a functionality of a stack.
 To implement it is used ArrayDeque.